AI menu assistant scanning a restaurant menu — Menu Buddy app in action

 Menu Scanning Quality

 The OCR step has to work on real-world menus, not just clean PDFs.
 Look for an app that handles multi-column layouts, decorative fonts, low light, and at least basic handwriting.
-Bonus points if it lets you re-take a section if quality is poor.
+Menu Buddy prompts you to re-take a section if scan quality is low, so you always start with clean text before the AI analyzes the dishes.

 Allergy & Dietary Filtering